dastasoft/blog/_posts/why-you-should-use-chakra-ui-in-react.md

 export default theme
 ```

-I think it's clear how much effort Chakra UI's team has put to make the library easly adaptable to your needs.
-This is only a small example I think if I want to cover all the possibilities of customizing this librarie that will get an entire article, be sure to check [the official documentation about theming](https://chakra-ui.com/docs/theming/advanced).
+I think it's clear how much effort the Chakra UI team has made to take the library easly adaptable to your needs.
+This is just a small example I think if I want to cover all the customisation possibilites of this library that would be enough for a whole article, be sure to check [the official documentation about theming](https://chakra-ui.com/docs/theming/advanced).

-Maybe this file can be very big if you need a lot of changes, but the base theme with all the accessebility and consistency still will be available for you.
+Maybe this file can be very large if you need a lot of changes, but the base theme with all the accessibility and consistency still will be available to you.

+### Responsive

+In the next section you will find how to set up the Dark Mode with the usage of the hooks provided by the library.

 ## Hooks

 ## Comparison with other libraries

-There are other well know libraries like [Material UI]() and [Antd]() or [React Bootstrap]().
+There are other well know libraries like [Material UI](https://material-ui.com/) and [Antd](https://ant.design/) or [TailwindCSS](https://tailwindcss.com/).

 ### Material UI